Nadelgren/mpLCP_solver/readme.txt

 dissertation).
 Note that the invariancy region itself is given by the semi-algebraic set resulting from setting each given function greater than or equal to zero.

-In the case in which k=2, the provided code also generates a plot of the set of invariancy regions on the region 0 <= x1 <= 1, 0 <= x2 <= 1.
-(This range can be modified in the file "plot_RHS.m", if desired.)
+In the case in which k=2, the provided code also generates a plot of the set of invariancy regions.
 An additional file titled "colors_used.txt" is also produced whenever this plot is generated.
 This file contains the randomly generated RGB color vectors associated with each invariancy region in the plot.